 Filing the I-751 Form

-Once you have filed Form I-751 and it is approved, you will receive a 10-year green card, and you may continue to live and work in the US.
+Once your I-751 is approved, you will receive a 10-year permanent resident card, and you may continue to live and work in the United States.

 An IR-1 visa is for an immediate relative and grants permanent residence to the foreign spouse.